ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = PixelGetColor(100, 100, $hWnd)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 '''
 This script should analyze a pixel into the Notepad application window.
 The expected value of the pixel color is **FFFFFF** (white).
-But if you maximize a Notepad window and cover it by another window with not white color the result of script executing will differ.
+But if you maximize a Notepad window and overlap it by another window with not white color the result of script executing will differ.
 The API Monitor log of Windows API function calls for **PixelGetColorWindow.au3** script will be the same as for **PixelGetColor.au3** one.
-The NULL parameter is still passed to the **GetDC** function.
+The NULL parameter is still passed to the **GetDC** WinAPI function.
 It looks like a bug of the AutoIt **PixelGetColor** function implementation.
 Probably, it will be fixed in a next AutoIt version.
 But we still need to find a solution of the reading from a specific window issue.

-#TODO: Describe and add to git repo a GetPixel.au3 example script
+A problem of **PixelGetColorWindow.au3** script is an incorrect use of **GetDC** WinAPI function.
+We can avoid it if all steps of the **PixelGetColor** Autoit function will be perform manually through Windows API calls.

+This algorithm is implemented in a **GetPixel.au3** script:
+'''
+#include <WinAPIGdi.au3>

+$hWnd = WinGetHandle("[CLASS:Notepad]")
+$hDC = _WinAPI_GetDC($hWnd)
+$color = _WinAPI_GetPixel($hDC, 100, 100)
+MsgBox(0, "", "The hex color is: " & Hex($color, 6))
+'''
+**WinAPIGdi.au3** header is used in the script.
+It provides a **_WinAPI_GetDC** and **_WinAPI_GetPixel** wrappers to the corresponding WinAPI functions.
+You will see a message box with correct color measurement after the script launch.
+The result of the script work is not depend of the windows overlapping.

 #TODO: Write about PixelSearch and PixelChecksum function.
 Write examples of usage it.